Whimsy Stick

 How to Tire Out a High Energy Dog in 10 Minutes

 Having the right tool only solves half the problem.
 The other half is session structure.
 Most owners run extended chase games, which leave the predatory motor pattern incomplete and the dog more activated.
-Even a heavy duty build won’t produce calm if the session structure is wrong.
-For the full method, see the complete training guide.
+Even a heavy duty build will not produce calm if the session structure is wrong.

 Start with stillness, not the lure

 Before the tool comes out, ask for a sit or down and hold it for 3 to 5 seconds.
-Building stillness into the start of every session creates a direct association between the tool’s appearance and self-regulation.
+That stillness gate creates a direct association between the tool’s appearance and self-regulation, built into every session from rep one.

 Move the lure low and away first

 Keep the lure on or near the ground and move it away from the dog before the chase starts.
-This creates the stalk phase, the neurological stage that sets up satisfying resolution at the end.
-For more on why this matters, see Prey Drive Training for Dogs.
+That creates the stalk phase, the neurological stage that sets up satisfying resolution at the end.

 Run short bursts with full resets